-Cecelia Knott is currently serving as President of the Junior American Boer Goat Association (JABGA).
-She is a sophomore studying Business Administration at Bob Jones University.
+Cecelia Knott is currently is a sophomore studying Business Administration at Bob Jones University.

 Knott grew up in Mackinaw, Ill.
 She began showing registered Boer goats in 2014, and the family (including ABGA Director Sam Knott, her father) quickly expanded their herds to include 200 head of Boer goats.
 The family has sold goats across the Unites States and exported animals to other countries as well.
 Outside of goats, Knott’s family maintains a small herd of Simmental cattle.

 She previously served as secretary and president of JABGA.